-The lottery, including the online lottery in Pennsylvania, is still running amid the COVID-19 coronavirus pandemic.
+The lottery, including the online PA Lottery, is still running amid the COVID-19 coronavirus pandemic.
 However, Powerball, one of the two popular multi-state draw games, announced a dramatic change to its jackpot sizes after sales have dropped in recent days.

 The Powerball Product Group announced Wednesday that it will cut in half its minimum annuity jackpot size from $40 million to $20 million.
 It was done to “ensure the game continues,” a presser said.
 The minimum increase between drawings will now be $2 million, down from $10 million.